multitudes/oldmultitudes.github.io/_posts/2017-03-20-AI for everyone takeways.markdown

 The rise of AI has been largely driven by machine learning, ML for short.
 The most common type is called supervised learning.
 The idea of supervised learning where a model trains itself to learn input to output mappings on a training set of data has been around for many decades, but it’s really taken off in the last few years.
 Thanks to the rise of the Internet and the rise of computers, the amount of data you have access to has really grown.
 To increase the performance you need to have a lot of data, not only this.
 Only data is not enough.
 With more data, you need to be able to train a larger neural network.
 So, the rise of fast computers with graphics processing units or GPUs has recently facilitated the spread of AI.

-Examples of models trained with supervised learning are
+Examples of models trained with supervised learning are:

 spam filters.
 speech recognition.